 A homework planner app is a digital command center that tracks assignments, exams, and deadlines.
 Unlike the paper agendas of the past, modern 2026 versions auto-sync with your LMS (like Canvas) and (crucially) integrate AI to help you actually do the work, not just list it.
-It’s the difference between a dumb to-do list and an active study partner.
+After testing dozens of planning and solver tools across four semesters of college coursework, I have learned that the difference between an A and a C often comes down to what happens when you get stuck — not how well you organized your calendar.

 I’ve tested dozens of apps since my freshman year.
 Here is the problem with 90% of them: they are just glorified calendars.